MicrosoftDocs/azure-docs/articles/app-service/quickstart-nodejs.md

 ## Create your Node.js application

-In this step, you create a simple Node.js application and make sure it runs on your computer.
+In this step, you create a starter Node.js application and make sure it runs on your computer.

 > [!TIP]
 > If you have already completed the [Node.js tutorial](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial), you can skip ahead to [Deploy to Azure](#deploy-to-azure).